OSS Kafka couldn’t save them. See how data streaming came to the rescue! | Watch now

 In this way, a stream processing platform can be seen as a centralized way to connect an organization’s data sources and sinks, with real-time value-added computation and analysis along the way.

-Streaming analytics and batch (regular) analytics represent two related approaches to data analytics, differing in when data is available for analysis.
-With batch analytics, data is typically considered for what is effectively static analysis only after it’s “at rest,” typically in a data warehouse, long after the business event that created it. streaming analytics, on the other hand, enables analysis of data when it’s still “in motion,” at the time of its creation or update.
+Streaming analytics and batch-based analytics represent two related approaches to data analytics, differing in when data is available for analysis.
+With batch analytics, data is typically considered for what is effectively static analysis only after it’s “at rest,” typically in a data warehouse, long after the business event that created it.
+Streaming analytics, on the other hand, enables analysis of data when it’s still “in motion,” at the time of its creation or update.

 In this regard, streaming analytics represents the evolution of analytics, from batch to streaming.
-An organization can introduce a stream processing platform to connect data sources and sinks, thus adding new capabilities, without disturbing existing/legacy batch analytics.
+An organization can introduce a stream processing platform to connect data sources and sinks, thus adding new capabilities, without disturbing existing or legacy systems used for batch analytics.

 When data is analyzed As it is being generated After it has been stored in a database